otrv4/otrv4/otrv4.md

   profile owner authenticated the conversation.

 Show MAC Key
-  This function takes a chain key and a the number of a message key, and shows the MAC key associated with those two values.
+  This function takes a chain key and the number of a message key, and shows the MAC key associated with those two values.
 For example, if the message key number is 3, the chain key is ratcheted 3 times, and the third MAC key is derived and returned.
 'Show MAC key' may be used with the ReMAC Message function below in the case where a chain key has been compromised by an attacker who wishes to forge messages.

 ReMAC Message
-  This will make a new OTR Data Message with a given MAC key and an original OTR message.
-The user's message in the OTR message is already encrypted.
+  This will make a new OTR Data Message with a given MAC key and an original OTR data message.
+The user's message in the OTR data message is already encrypted.
 A new MAC tag will be generated and replaced for the message.
 An attacker may use this function to forge messages with a compromised MAC key.

 Forge Entire Transcript
   The Forge Entire Transcript function will allow one participant to